SOUKA-ina-2002/deliveryApp/README.md

 ### 4. Geolocation and Itinerary
 - Display all points of sale on an interactive map.
 - Show the route between the delivery person’s current GPS position and the selected points of sale in the itinerary.
-- The itinerary should be downloaded via the OpenRouteService API and saved in the database for offline viewing.
+- The itinerary is downloaded via the OpenRouteService API and saved in the database for offline viewing.

 ### 5. Sales Tracking
 - After each visit, the delivery person records the following data: